sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ## RStudio Docker Contents

-Teh AnVIL Rstudio Image can be accessed using this URL: us.gcr.io/anvil-gcr-public/anvil-rstudio-base:0.0.1
+The AnVIL Rstudio Image can be accessed using this URL: us.gcr.io/anvil-gcr-public/anvil-rstudio-base:0.0.1

 ### Base Image